Procedure for Identification and Preliminary Authorization of Major Capital Projects

 c.
 Functional and/or technical outline of the project including the proposed space type, size, occupancy, and function;

 d.
-Preliminary estimate prepared by Facilities Management that reflects the functional outline and documents the basis and assumptions under which the estimate has been prepared.
+Preliminary estimate prepared by Campus Facilities Management that reflects the functional outline and documents the basis and assumptions under which the estimate has been prepared.
 Estimates will follow an approved template and include all aspects of the project including design, construction, equipment and projected operating costs.
 (Complete Preliminary Project Estimate); and

 e.
 Proposed funding source(s).